Jotra04/UforaFix-Firefox/README.md

 # UforaFix-Firefox
 A Firefox addOn to fix ufora's layout on pages matching "\*://ufora.ugent.be/\*/viewContent/\*".
-The installation is not permanent, it will disapear upon restarting firefox.
+The installation is not permanent, it will disappear upon restarting firefox.

 ## Install Guide
 1. Downloud the file